 9. Only when all panels have been adhered, use a sharp Stanley knife to remove any excess wallpaper and cut around any switch plates or obstacles using relief cuts.
 One relief cut is required at right angles.
 Four cuts will be required around rectangular obstacles e.g. electrical outlets.
 You should have overhang at base and on the end/final panel that you need to trim (and sometimes you may have overhang above the cornice and along the left-hand edge that you also need to trim).

 Our wallpaper is re-positionable, so if you feel you have made a mistake, you can simply peel it off slowly and gently and realign it.
 Do not trim/ cut the wallpaper until you have installed the whole wall and are happy with the finished product.

 Our wallpaper is both removable and reusable, however, the adhesive may weaken if exposed to oil, dirt and/or dust.
 We would suggest keeping the backing sheets, if you are moving to a new house/ repositioning; stick the wallpaper back on to the backing sheet and roll carefully for easy transport.
 Please note – our wallpaper is made to measure, so if you move the wallpaper to a new location, it may not fit the new wall dimensions, as wall width and height vary.

-To remove the wallpaper, simply pull slowly and carefully at a 180-degree angle.
+To remove the wallpaper, simply pull slowly and carefully.
 Do not rip off forcefully and quickly.